oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

   Normal  SuccessfulDelete  33m   replicaset-controller  Deleted pod: storefront-5f777cb4f5-7tlkb
 ```

-In this case we see it's showing the old 0.0.1 image.
+In this case we see it's showing the old 0.0.1 image and the change info is the one we set when we applied the updated yaml.

-So we can see how kuberntes keeps the old configurations around (the different revisions are tied to the replica sets)
+So we can see how kubernetes keeps the old configurations around (the different revisions are tied to the replica sets)

 If we undo the rollout Kubernetes will revert to the previous version